xregistry/spec/core/spec.md

   - `myEntity.example.com`

-While `SINGULARid` can be something like a UUID, when possible, it is RECOMMENDED that it be something human friendly as these value will often appear in user-facing situations such as URLs or as command-line parameters.
+While `SINGULARid` can be something like a UUID, when possible, it is RECOMMENDED that it be something human friendly as these values will often appear in user-facing situations such as URLs or as command-line parameters.
 And, in cases where [`name`](#name-attribute) is absent, it might be used as the display name.

 Note, since `SINGULARid` is immutable, in order to change its value a new entity would need to be created with the new `SINGULARid` that is a deep-copy